 The issue of providing telephone and online counseling to clients in other US states and in other countries is more complicated.
 All staff therapists at the OCD Center of Los Angeles are licensed or registered to practice in the State of California.
 In terms of providing counseling to residents of other US states, the key issue is the law of the state in which the client lives.

 While there are currently no applicable federal or California state laws regulating teletherapy across state lines, every state in the US has its own specific laws regulating the practice of psychotherapy.
 In every US state, those laws limit the practice of psychotherapy to clinicians licensed and/or registered in that specific state.
 Additionally, some states allow for limited practice by therapists licensed in other states.
-Therapists at the OCD Center of Los Angeles are currently able to legally provide telephone and online therapy in the following states:
+Therapists at the OCD Center of Los Angeles are currently able to legally provide telephone and/or online therapy in the following states:

 Telephone and Online Therapy for International Clients